USS Tornado

-USS Tornado (PC-14) was the fourteenth and last s, notable for being the only ship in the class designed with shaping features for signature management.
+USS Tornado (PC-14) is the fourteenth and last s, notable for being the only ship in the class designed with shaping features for signature management.
 She was laid down by Bollinger Shipyards, Lockport, Louisiana 25 August 1998 and launched 7 June 1999.
 She was commissioned by the United States Navy 24 June 2000, decommissioned 1 October 2004 and transferred to the United States Coast Guard as USCGC Tornado (WPC-14).